rossrobino/blog/src/content/cross-document-view-transitions.md

 }
 ```

 You'll now see how the old heading slides out and the new heading scales into place.
-Combine this technique with the [Speculation Rules API](https://blog.robino.dev/posts/speculation-rules-api) to speed up navigation and ensure animations run as quickly as possible.

 Here's a [more extensive demo](https://view-transitions.netlify.app/stack-navigator/mpa/) from the Google team showcasing more of the cross-document transition features.